+2019 EUR k

+Consolidated statement of comprehensive income

+Income taxes

+Current income tax

+Current income tax charge 484

+Deferred income tax

+Relating to origination and reversal of temporary differences -897

+Income tax income recognized in profit or loss -413

+The reconciliation between the income taxes recognized and the expected income taxes for fiscal year 2019 is as follows:

 2019

 EUR k

-Consolidated statement of profit or loss and other comprehensive income

-Income tax expense

-Current income tax:

-Current income tax charge 97

-Deferred income tax:

-Relating to origination and reversal of temporary differences -241

-Income tax income recognized in profit or loss -144

-The reconciliation between the income taxes disclosed and the expected income taxes for fiscal year 2019 is as follows:

-2019

-EUR k

-Loss before taxes -2,436
+Loss before taxes -4,742

-Theoretical tax income (-) on the basis of the current tax rate of 31.93% -778

-Effect from unrecognized deferred tax assets arising from the
+Theoretical tax income (-) on the basis of the current tax rate of 31.93% Effect from unrecognized deferred tax assets arising from the -1,514

-current loss in the fiscal year 600
+current loss in the fiscal year 1,230

-Effect from smile X tax rate (29.80%) 16

-Other 18
+Other -129

-Income taxes (effective tax rate: 31 Oct 2019: 5.93%) -144
+Income taxes (effective tax rate 31 Dec 2019: 8.70%) -413

-As of 31 October 2019, the Group had the following significant tax loss carryforwards to reduce future taxable income:
+As of 31 December 2019, the Group had the following tax loss carryforwards to reduce future taxable income:

-2019 EUR k

-LifeFit Group MidCo (corporate income and trade tax) Barry's Bootcamp (corporate income and trade tax) 1,806 72
+2019 EUR k LifeFit Group MidCo GmbH (corporate income tax) 4,052 LifeFit Group MidCo GmbH (trade tax) 3,473 Barry's Bootcamp (corporate income and trade tax) 92 Tax loss carryforwards as of 31 Dec 2019 7,617

-Total tax loss carryforwards 1,878

-The tax loss carryforwards can be use indefinitely.
+The tax loss carryforwards can be used indefinitely.

-Deferred tax assets are recognized for the carry-forward of unused tax losses and unused tax credits to the extent that it is probable that taxable profits will be available in the future against which the unused tax losses/credits can be utilized.
+Deferred tax assets are recognized for the carryforward of unused tax losses and unused tax credits to the extent that it is probable that taxable profits will be available in the future against which the unused tax losses/credits can be utilized.
+In view of the relevant companies' loss situation, deferred tax assets on loss carryforwards were not recognized.